ojagostini/supracademy.com/README.md

 ## ToDo

+* Find URL for banner image
+* Mailchimp
+  * Add name + phone number if possible
+* Try bootstrap btn-primary color for background
+  * #428bca
+* Fix navbar to top
+* Fix triangle selection to make it more clear
+    - could also add arrow to text box
+    - fix size so doesn't jump when selecting different images
+* Get rid of box in triangle section
+* More subtle background color, lighter blue / grey?
+  * use #E6E8E3 for contact-us
 * Remove robots.txt after DNS changed
 * Wire up the contact us form.
 Could be an Ember app and have the web app
 * Fix 3 part image sizing for mobile
+* Contact-Us Background color to they Grey

+How it works positioning:
+* jumping with scroll a section at a time

+Banner Overlay Options:

+1) Cover it with banner-verlay and add some text:
+"Nurturing Students' Minds One Concept at a Time SuprAcademy provides support to grade six to twelve students with their math and science academic work."
+...followed by a "Find Out More" button.

+2) Cover the banner with two banner-overlay's and have the text above in one section and contact form in the other.

+I wanted to play around with both and see which one makes better sense.

 ## Setup